ahsanullah-8bit/APSS/README.md

 > [!NOTE]
 > * ONNXRuntime, OpenVINO and ODB (exe) + ODB C++ are automated through `FetchContent`, otherwise mention `-Donnxruntime_DIR` or `-Donnxruntime_ROOT` (and so on) at configure time (see [Build Guide](#build-using-qt-creator)).
+> * Don't get confused in ONNXRuntime v5.6 (intel) and ONNXRuntime 1.21.1 (microsoft).
+They're basically the same thing.
+But when I was building it from source, the original (Microsoft) repo had not merged the PR for OpenVINO 2025.1 support yet.
+I'll be adding ONNXRuntime 1.22 Soon.
 > * ByteTrackEigen is a submodule.
 So you must use `--recursive` while cloning.
 > * The rest are managed by vcpkg (take a look at vcpkg.json).